 A.1- In these Procedures, the "Closing Range" in respect of a Trading Day means the price range bounded between the highest price at which a trade was executed (the "High") and the lowest price at which a trade was executed (the "Low") occurring during the five (5) minutes ending at 16.30 (Singapore time), provided that the Exchange may designate that a shorter period ending at 16.30 (Singapore time) be used for determining the Closing Range by publishing such period on its website at least 24 hours prior to effecting the change.

-The Settlement Price for each Trading Day of a Contract Month (including the last Trading Day of such Contract Month) which is the current Contract Month shall be the average weighted price ("AWP") of all outright transactions in that Contract Month which occurs during the Closing Range rounded to the nearest minimum fluctuation.
+The Marker Price for each Trading Day of a Contract Month (including the last Trading Day of such Contract Month) which is the current Contract Month shall be the average weighted price ("AWP") of all outright transactions in that Contract Month which occurs during the Closing Range rounded to the nearest minimum fluctuation.

 A.3 - Where a Contract Month: